 Deerfield Dirt Road Randonnee (D2R2) supports land conservation measures western Massachusetts.
 Six bike route options on low-traffic roads are offered: 180K, 160K, 115K, 100K, 40-mile Green River Tour & 20 mile Family Ride.
 Date: August

 Friends for Life Bike Rally Benefits (Canada)

-Fuller Center Bike Adventure Cross-country bicycle ride from Savannah to Vancouver, BC, to money for Fuller Center for Housing, a nonprofit ecumencial Christian housing ministry to provide adequate housing for people in need.
+Fuller Center Bike Adventure Cross-country bicycle ride from Atlantic City, NJ, to Astoria, OR, or Natchez Trace bike ride to raise money for Fuller Center for Housing, a nonprofit ecumencial Christian housing ministry to provide adequate housing for people in need.
 Riders will build homes along the way.
-Dates: June 7 to Aug.
-11, 2013.
+Dates: June to August

 Giro Bello (California)